|

 -

-Don't overlook the obvious –
+Look for the overlooked obvious –

 the obvious